mr-kotik/inGOing/API.md

 ## Legal Disclaimer

-This API documentation is provided for:
+This API documentation is provided SOLELY for:
 - Educational and research purposes only
 - Understanding system security concepts
 - Learning about API implementation
 - Testing security of authorized systems

-IMPORTANT NOTICE:
+**PROHIBITED USE:**
-1. This API documentation must NOT be used for malicious purposes
+1. ❌ Any unauthorized access to computer systems
-2. The author bears NO responsibility for misuse of this information
+2. ❌ Any malicious or harmful activities
-3. Users must comply with all applicable laws and regulations
+3. ❌ Any illegal activities under local, state, or federal laws
-4. Any unauthorized use is strictly prohibited
+4. ❌ Any activities violating individual privacy or security

-The API functionality described in this document should ONLY be used:
+**DISCLAIMER:**
-- On systems you own or have explicit permission to test
+- 🚫 The author bears ABSOLUTELY NO RESPONSIBILITY for any malicious use
-- In controlled, legal testing environments
+- 🚫 The author is NOT LIABLE for any criminal activities or damage
-- For legitimate security research
+- 🚫 The author DOES NOT ENDORSE any harmful or illegal activities
-- With proper authorization and documentation
+- 🚫 The author DISCLAIMS ALL LIABILITY for any consequences

-USE THIS INFORMATION RESPONSIBLY AND LEGALLY.
+**USE ENTIRELY AT YOUR OWN RISK AND RESPONSIBILITY.**

 ## Network Protocol